Quintrell-11/osticket-prereqs/README.md

 </p>
 <p>
-**Install osTicket** To start the process of installing osTicket; I opened and copied the file onto the desktop at which point I unzipped it by extracting it into osTicket on the desktop.
-After this step; to continue with the lab; I enabled Internet Information services (IIS) so the computer could recognise itself as a wed server by ging into Control panel and enabling IIS along with CGI.
-The server is now recognizable and will give feedback with loop back (127.0.0.1)
+**Install osTicket** Copy file onto desktop/extracted or unzippeed file into osTicket/enable Internet Information Services (IIS) and (CGI)from within the (Control Panel)/ The computer now recognizes itself as a server will give feedback with loop back (127.0.0.1)
 </p>
 <br />